lemonphresh/battleship_bot/README.md

 3. Once all five boats have been placed for each team and whatever amount of time you've allotted the players to strategize and place boats has passed, run the `!lockboard` commands in each channel.

+4. Run `!beginbattle` once all boards are locked.
+This will send out the gameplay commands to the teams.

-4. Now, teams can start selecting where to strike on their opponent's board with `!select [coordinates]`.
+5. Now, teams can start selecting where to strike on their opponent's board with `!select [coordinates]`.
 There will be a cooldown after selecting a tile to prevent people from griefing.
 This will post in both the selecting team's channel and the opposing team's channel to communicate whether there was a hit on a boat or a miss, and it will also explain what the tile entails.
+   5.a. something something events

-5. The teams will have to complete the tiles' tasks and post proof in their respective drops channels to carry on.
+6. The teams will have to complete the tiles' tasks and post proof in their respective drops channels to carry on.

 ### Commands